KiRinHong/PhyloMed/README.md

 * a folder named **Figs**, which contains the figures in the main text and supplementary information.

-* a folder named **Tabs**, which contains the tables in the main text and supplmentary information.
+* a folder named **Tabs**, which contains the tables in the main text and supplementary information.

 * a folder named **Simulation**, which contains the simulation shell scripts and R scripts.
   - **ProposedModel_Main**: The mediating OTUs are clustered on the tree.
 The tree is constructed from top 100 OTUs.